Dekkonot/bitbuffer/docs/api-main.md

 ```
 BitBuffer.setPointer(n: integer) -> nil
 ```
-Sets where the pointer is in the stream in bits.'
+Sets where the pointer is in the stream in bits.

 ### setPointerFromEnd